 Southshore Community Centre, and washrooms in some beaches and parks (outlined below).

-Five beaches are located around the bay: Centennial, Johnson’s, Minet’s Point, Tyndale, and Wilkins.
+Four main beaches are regularly maintained by the City and located around the bay: Centennial, Johnson’s, Minet’s Point, and Tyndale.
 Each summer, lifeguards are on duty and a

 PFD Loan Service is available on Centennial & Johnson’s beaches.